 “And in no wise covet those things in which God hath bestowed his gifts more freely on some of you than on others; to men is allotted what they earn and to women what they earn.”

 When Muslim governments suppressed the scholarly tradition of Ijtihad or independent critical thinking, they petrified the process of Islamic jurisprudence and replaced it with a process of blind imitation called Taqlid.
-Hundreds of years’ worth of intellectual stagnation led to a brand of scholarship where government and religion began to foster and unhealthy alliance.
-Unlike scholars of early Islamic civilization, who were completely independent of the government, the present day scholars cannot boast any degree of intellectual freedom, which is why modern day Muslims like me no longer recognize their authority.
-Even many independent mosques in many western countries hire Imams or scholars who are beholden to board members and exist simply to reinforce and lend credibility to the subjective decision-making process of a largely patriarchal and power wielding establishment.
+Hundreds of years’ worth of intellectual stagnation led to a brand of scholarship where government and religion began to foster an unhealthy alliance.
+Unlike scholars of early Islamic civilization, who were completely independent of the government, the present-day scholars cannot boast any degree of intellectual freedom, which is why modern-day Muslims like me no longer recognize their authority.
+Even many independent mosques in many western countries hire Imams or scholars who are beholden to board members and exist simply to reinforce and lend credibility to the subjective decision-making process of a largely patriarchal and power-wielding establishment.